 Thanks to its isolated location, miles of seawater that surrounds the Island is very clear, and home to abundant marine life, because of which it offers plenty of opportunities for all kinds of watersports.

 Snorkelling in Sumilon Island is a highly recommended activity.
 I don’t know to swim, but I could manage to navigate thanks to the shallow waters, and I must say that I have never seen waters as bright and rich in marine life as in the Philippines.

-It was a splendid experience to spot much bright fish in all unbelievable colours and the corals.
-Whether you know to swim or not, you can enjoy snorkelling in the beautiful Sumilon Island.
+It was a splendid experience to spot much bright fish in all unbelievable colours and corals.
+Whether you know to swim or not, you can enjoy snorkelling on the beautiful Sumilon Island.
 The gear can be obtained from the resort for about $3 per hour.

 Kayaking & Fishing in Sumilon Lagoon